Arithmetic geometry of toric varieties. Metrics, measures and heights: Metrics and global heights over adelic fields

-In the case of global fields and quasi-algebraic metrics all cycles, are integrable.
+For global fields and quasi-algebraic metrics, all cycles are integrable.

 \begin{prop} Let $\K$ be a global field and $X$ a proper variety over $\K$ of dimension $n$.
-Let $d\le n$ and let $\ov L_{i}$, $i=0,\dots,d$, be a family of line bundles with quasi-algebraic DSP metrics.
+Let $d\le n$ and $\ov L_{i}$, $i=0,\dots,d$, a family of line bundles with quasi-algebraic DSP metrics.
 Then every $d$-dimensional cycle of $X$ is integrable with respect to $\ov L_0,\dots,\ov L_d$. \end{prop}

 \begin{proof} It is enough to prove that every prime cycle is integrable.
-Applying the Chow Lemma to the support of the cycle and using that the inverse image of a quasi-algebraic metric is quasi-algebraic, we are reduced to the case when $X$ is projective.
+Applying Chow's lemma to the support of the cycle and using that the inverse image of a quasi-algebraic metric is quasi-algebraic, we are reduced to the case when $X$ is projective.